African forest buffalo: Ecology

-Social behavior
+Social behaviour

 African forest buffalo have relatively small herds compared to the well-studied Cape buffalo.
 Cape buffalo can have herds of over 1,000 members; however, African forest buffalo stay in much smaller groups—as small as three and rarely over 30.
 If African forest buffalo are in a large group, they spend more time grazing, since there is less need to devote time to alert behavior.

 A herd of African forest buffalo typically consists of one or occasionally two bulls and a harem of adult females, juveniles and young calves.
 Unlike Cape buffalo bulls, African forest buffalo bulls remain with the herd continually, year round.
 On the other hand, Cape buffalo bulls stay in bachelor herds until the wet season, when young bulls join the females, mate, help protect the young calves and then leave.
 Animals usually remain in the same herd for their entire lives.
 Herd-switching in cows has been observed; however, this is not a common occurrence.
 Herds can split into two groups for a short period of time before merging back together.

 African forest buffalo are relatively unaffected by seasonal cycles.
 However, in the wet season, herds are more spread out in the forest and these animals tend to use resting places based on sand during the wet season, but use dirt and leaves during the dry season.
 Moreover, in open habitats such as clearings, herds are more aggregated when resting and are more rounded in shape than herds in forest habitats during the wet season.